Bluffton Divorce Lawyer

 What Is the Difference Between a Contested and Uncontested Divorce in South Carolina?

-An uncontested divorce, also called a “simple” divorce, can allow couples to separate without protracted proceedings in family court.
-Pursuing an uncontested divorce requires that both marital parties agree on how to handle all relevant elements of the separation.
+An uncontested divorce in South Carolina, also called a “simple” divorce, can allow couples to separate without protracted proceedings in family court.
+Pursuing a SC uncontested divorce requires that both marital parties agree on how to handle all relevant elements of the separation.
 It also requires that the couple that the parties live apart and not cohabitate for at least 1 continuous year.

 A contested divorce will result when parties cannot agree on one or more of the following elements: